isfinne/hello-dian.ai/README.md

 ## Changelog

-v1.3.0 was released in 2021/10/17.
+v1.3.1 was released in 2022/09/22.
-* ♻️ Refactor module tests.
+* 📑 Add some hints for lab0.
-* 🌱 Dian Recruitment Fall 2021
+* 🌱 Dian Recruitment Fall 2022
 * 🐛 **TODO** Fix the implementation of `Conv2d_im2col`
 * 🚧 **TODO** Module test for `BatchNorm1d`

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/npurson/hello-dian.ai/issues/new) or submit PRs.
+[Open an issue](https://github.com/isfinne/hello-dian.ai/issues/new) or submit PRs.

 ## License